ncagle/DNS-over-HTTPS/Hyper.md

 ## January 8, 2021

--
-- To make test 178 work, we would benefit from more details from Hyper
+- To make test 178 work, we would benefit from more details from Hyper.
+Discussing with Sean.
 - Fixed test 179

 - `185 tests out of 198 reported OK: 93%` (Tests 1 to 199)